Philip Bilden: Business leadership and career

 Bilden served on the advisory boards of several international private equity partnerships, including funds managed by Archer Capital (Australia), Bain Capital Asia, Brait Capital Partners (South Africa), Castle Harlan Australian Mezzanine Partners (CHAMP), KKR Asia, Latin American Enterprise Fund, Olympus Capital (Asia), Pacific Equity Partners (Australia), TPG Asia, and Unitas Capital (Asia).
 Bilden served as inaugural Chairman of the Emerging Markets Private Equity Association 2011–2012.

 Bilden was awarded the Asia Venture Capital Journal Special Achievement award for "outstanding contribution to private equity in the region" upon completion of his 15th year managing the firm's Asia business.
 He was named among "Asia's 25 Most Influential People in Private Equity" by Asian Investor.

-Bilden served on the Board of Directors of Huntington Ingalls Industries (NYSE: HII), America's largest military shipbuilding company, from 2017 to 2022, including as Chairman of HII's Cybersecurity Committee.
-Bilden serves on the Board of Directors of Seasats, GoSecure, and Authentic8, and the advisory board of international equity manager, Contrast Capital.
+Bilden has held numerous advisory board and governance positions across industry and national-security institutions.
+He served as a director of Huntington Ingalls Industries (NYSE: HII), the largest U.S. military shipbuilder, from 2017 to 2022, including as Chairman of HII's Cybersecurity Committee.
+He served as Chairman and Vice Chairman of the Naval War College Foundation from 2018 to 2023, subsequently becoming Chairman Emeritus, and previously formed and led its Cyber Task Force.
+He served on the Chief of Naval Operations Executive Panel and has been involved in advisory roles for organizations such as the U.S. Naval Academy Foundation, the U.S. Naval Institute, and academic boards at Georgetown University's School of Foreign Service and Harvard Business School.